 Further education teachers

-The Welsh Ministers can legislate by regulations that education may not be provided by a person in or for a further education institution in Wales unless the person has a specified qualification, and is registered with the EWC in the category of further education teachers.
+A person may not provide education in or for a further education institution unless they are registered in the category of further education teacher with the EWC..
 The Welsh Ministers also have the power to specify conditions to be complied with by or in respect of a person providing education in or for a further education institution in Wales.

 Further education learning support workers

-The Welsh Ministers can legislate by regulations that a person may not (directly or indirectly) provide learning support services (e.g. enabling or assisting a learner to participate in education) unless the person satisfies any specified requirements, and is registered in the category of further education learning support worker .
+A person may not (directly or indirectly) provide learning support services (e.g. enabling or assisting a learner to participate in education) unless they are registered with the EWC in the category of further education learning support worker .

 The Welsh Ministers can also in the future require the worker to have a specified qualification or experience or to complete a course or training.